Dunky13/ds_group1/README.md

 # The Dragons Arena System:
 ## Distributed Simulation of Virtual Worlds

-This repository contains the implementation for the DAS assignment for the VU course Distributed Systems.
+This repository contains the implementation for the DAS assignment for the VU course Distributed Systems by group1/team1300.

 To build the system, run `ant build` in the implementation directory.
 The runserver.sh script provides a wrapper of the command to run a server.
 For the current version, server IDs are hardcoded.
 A server instance should be run by `./runserver.sh [0-4]`.